Zenos Frudakis: Boxer James J. Braddock

 Jimmy Braddock, grandson of James, said, "This statue is a reminder of the power of the human spirit to overcome adversity through determination."

 Hockey All-Star Brian Phillip Propp

 A portrait bust of National Hockey League All-Star Brian Phillip Propp is displayed at the Philadelphia Flyers Hall of Fame.

 Major works

 Frudakis has sculpted a wide range of subject matter in bronze, stainless steel and clay, including monuments, memorial, portrait busts, statues, military, sports, animals, people and historic figures.
 The sculptures range in size and technique from relief panels to monuments.
 His best-known and most acclaimed works include Freedom, the United States Air Force Memorial Honor Guard, Payne Stewart, John D. McArthur, Clarence Darrow, Frederick Law Olmsted, James Braddock and Nina Simone.

+Frank Rizzo

+One of Frudakis's first commissions was a statue of Philadelphia mayor and police commissioner Frank Rizzo, unveiled in 1999.
+The statue was controversial due to Rizzo's opposition to desegregation and use of police brutality.
+It was removed in 2020 following the George Floyd protests.